donnyroufs/leaguedex/README.md

 ### Setup

-There are 2 requires .env files, look for the example env files and fill them in.
-When that's done, you need to run the migrations:
+There are 2 required .env files within the server folder, look for the example.env files and save those as `.env`.
+When that's done, make sure to create a database and then run our migrations:

 ```
 npx prisma migrate save --experimental